Academic Year Undergraduate Research Award (AYURA)

 • If the project is co-mentored, a second nomination will be required.

-Application Timeline
+Submission Timeline

-Applications are reviewed on a rolling basis up to 11:59PM on the deadlines below, which vary depending on when the project expenses will be incurred.
+Submissions are reviewed on a rolling basis up to 11:59PM on the deadlines below, which vary depending on when the project expenses will be incurred.
 For example, if your project expenses will begin sometime during fall semester, then the fall-start deadline applies (note: it is permissible for expenses to begin in fall and continue into spring).
-All application components, including the faculty nomination, are due by the relevant deadline.
+All submission components, including the faculty nomination, are due by the relevant deadline.

-• Fall-start projects: October 11, 2024
+• Fall-start projects: October 12, 2025

-• Spring-start projects: March 16, 2025
+• Spring-start projects: March 15, 2026

-• Summer-start projects: June 1, 2025
+• Summer-start projects: May 31, 2026

 Selection Criteria

-Applications for AYURA funds will be evaluated based on the feasibility and necessity of the proposed research or creative activities, as well as the disciplinary and personal impact of the project.
-Student application materials and faculty nomination forms should address the students' preparation for independent scholarly work in the proposed field, the underlying rationale for their methodological approach or creative process, anticipated findings and implications, and the importance of the proposed project for the field and the student.
-Priority is given to first-time OUR award applicants, and students may receive only one AYURA award.
+Submissions for AYURA funds will be evaluated based on the feasibility and necessity of the proposed research or creative activities, as well as the disciplinary grounding and personal impact of the project.
+When considering feasibility, students should consider the time required not only to execute the proposed activities, but also to integrate insights from those activities into their symposium presentation and any final project deliverables; this criterion is especially critical for spring-start projects.
+Student materials and faculty nomination forms should address ALL the parameters below (see Submission Components), including the students' conceptual and technical preparation for independent work in the proposed field, the underlying rationale for their methodological approach or creative process, anticipated findings and implications, and the importance of the proposed project for the student.

 Payment Logistics